The Seven Sisters

 Climb one or climb all - or stay on deck and just admire them

-Side by side along the coast of Helgeland, between Hurtigruten ports of call Sandnessjøen and Brønnøysund, seven mountaintops look so beautiful that a local legend claims that they are female trolls turned to stone.
+Side-by-side along the coast of Helgeland, between the Hurtigruten ports of call of Sandnessjøen and Brønnøysund, seven mountaintops look so beautiful that a local legend claims that they are female trolls turned to stone.

 But Vågekallen, who had been eager for a wife, was lying in wait.
 He chased them.
-The sisters fled south down the coast, with several trolls chasing, all of whom were either trying to capture or save them.
+The sisters fled south down the coast, with several trolls chasing them, some of whom were trying to save them and some who were trying to capture them.
 But none of them thought of the sun, which turns all trolls to stone.
-When night eventually turned to morning, the troll sisters and their pursuers were petrified.
-They all became the stones and mountains that today make the Helgeland coastline one of the most beautiful in the world.
+When night eventually turned to morning, the troll sisters and their pursuers were petrified and became the mountain range that comprises the Helgeland coastline – one of the most beautiful places in the world today.

 Climbing the Seven Sisters

-The Seven Sisters are all so close that a good hiker can climb them all in a single day.
-The Norwegian Trekking Association estimates that a fit walker should take just under thirteen hours to complete the 27 kilometre hike, which includes a 3,225 metre altitude difference.
+The Seven Sisters are all so close together that an experienced hiker can climb them all in a single day.
+The Norwegian Trekking Association estimates that an experienced hiker should take just under thirteen hours to complete the 17-mile hike, which includes an elevation gain of over 10,000 feet.

-If all seven sisters together are too challenging, you can always make a single trip up any one of them.
-Stortinden, at 910 metres high, is the easiest for less experienced hikers.
+If hiking all of the seven sisters together is too challenging for you, you can always make a trip up one of them.
+Stortinden, at 2,986-feet high, is the easiest mountain to climb for less experienced hikers.

 The nearest port of call is Sandenessjøen.
 You can get maps of the hiking trails from the tourist office here.
-Hiking season in the area is generally between May and September.
+The hiking season in the area is generally between May and September.